 And Robbie Richards, with only 15 posts, found success in just one year.

-Trick 13: Use only great off-page SEO tricks
+SEO Trick #13: Use only great off-page SEO

 You have written an excellent article, selected keywords, pressed publish in your blog and…